isomerpages/moe-khengchengsch/_kcs-family/Parents Support Group (PSG).md

 ### Be Part of the PSG Family

-Interested parents whose child/ children is/are currently studying in KCS can sign up by sending us an at&nbsp;[khengcheng.psg@gmail.com](mailto:khengcheng.psg@gmail.com)
+Interested parents whose child/ children is/are currently studying in KCS can sign up by sending us an email : [khengcheng.psg@gmail.com](mailto:khengcheng.psg@gmail.com)